 Tucked away in the rolling hills of southwest Ohio, Stonelick State Park's 1,058 acres offer a quiet retreat for visitors.
 The still waters of the lake and tranquil woodlands provide the perfect setting for a host of outdoor recreational pursuits.
 Camping, boating, fishing, disc golf, swimming, hiking and picnicking are some of the fun and relaxing activities here.

-Boats with electric motors only are permitted on 200-acre Stonelick Lake.
+Boats with electric motors or hnad-powered vessels are permitted on 200-acre Stonelick Lake.
 One launch ramp provides access to the lake.
 Canoes and kayaks are available for rental seasonally.

 The lake is well known for catches of bass, bluegill, crappie and catfish.

 Several picnic areas complete with tables and grills are located at many secluded and well shaded areas around the park.

 A 500-foot public beach is located on the lake's south shore.
 Swimming is permitted in designated areas during daylight hours only.
 Please exercise caution while swimming at the beach.